List of bank robbers and robberies: Slovenia

-On the night of October 31, 2005, robbers entered the safety deposit boxes of SKB Bank (Societe Generale) in Ljubljana through the main door and deactivated the alarm system.
+On the night of October 31, 2005, robbers entered the safety deposit boxes of SKB Bank (Société Générale) in Ljubljana through the main door and deactivated the alarm system.
 Robbers disarmed the security guard and opened more than 400 safety deposit boxes.
-They took at least €32 million euros in gold, precious stones and cash.
+They took at least €32 million in gold, precious stones and cash.

 In March 2012 two robbers were arrested.
 One of them was a security guard at the bank.
 The court process against two robbers started in November 2013.
 At least one robber is still free.